danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 `$1` has taken the place of the hardcoded string: grep will search for whatever string we use as the script first argument.
 As in `bash`, positional arguments are called by using `$` followed by the number of the positional argument wanted.

-The last difference between this script and the previous one is in the shebang: the `-P` flag has been replaced by the flag `-S nmin`.
+The last difference between this script and the previous one is in the shebang, where the flag `-S nmin` has been added.
 The latter tells `execlineb` the minimum positional parameters that the script needs to run.

 Another useful flag is `-s nmin`.
 It works like `-S`, being `$@` value the only difference: